rosey-flo/Weather-Dashboard/README.md

 ## Description
 <p>
-  This project is a javascript demonstration illustrating a scenario in which a program was required that could store user data via input and compile a specifed list and functions for calculations.
+  This project is a Jquery and Web API call demonstration to showcase an application allowing a user to select a city and get the current weather along with a 5 day-day forecast with data that was extracted the the API Open Weather Map.
   <li>Codes Used:
-    <ul>- Java Scipt</ul>
+    <ul>- JQuery</ul>
     <ul>- HTML</ul>
     <ul>- CSS</ul>
   </li>
   <li>Features Used:
-    <ul>- Loops</ul>
-    <ul>- Variables</ul>
     <ul>- Functions</ul>
+    <ul>- Filters to aggregate date via time of day</ul>
+    <ul>- For Each Functions</ul>
-    <ul>- Conditionals</ul>
+    <ul>- API calls</ul>
-    <ul>- Browser User Interface</ul>
+    <ul>- Event listeners and calls</ul>
   </li>
-  The live website we worked on can be found here as well as in this repository in the Develop Folder as index.html.
 </p>

 ## Visuals